The Auditing process

 In any case, our community managers will be always available to help you in the process and answer auditors' questions.

-6. Judging and Appeal
+6. Judging and appeal

 Immediately after the audit contest ends, the judging phase commences.
 The duration of the judging contest varies depending on the number of issues submitted.
 During this phase, security experts thoroughly evaluate the submissions.
 Once the judging phase is complete, the Appeal period begins.
 In this stage, security experts have the opportunity to flag any issues they believe were not categorized correctly during the initial judging, seeking a second opinion.
 To know more about the Appeal period you can refer to this guide.